fmerg/pymerkle/USAGE.md

 _Note_: One can apply this attribute to filter out unacceptable records, e.g., when only files of a specific encoding type are allowed for encryption (see below).
-In real-life, however, encoding of a file is usually not recognizable.
+This is seldom the case in real-life, since origin of submitted should be on the one hand kept wide, but encoding of file are usually not recognizable.
 If this is the case, make sure to leave the raw-bytes mode untouched, so that no encoding issues arise upon file encryption.

 The `.security` attribute refers to the tree's ability of defending against